 Billy works for a large supermarket chain.
 He has to drive to work every day.
 In the winter, he does not finish work until it is dark.
 Billy has Post Traumatic Stress Disorder (PTSD).
 He finds it very difficult to drive home in the dark.
 This is because he gets bad flashbacks of things that have happened in his past.
 Billy tells his manager, who knows about his mental health condition.
 His manager refuses to change his working hours in the winter.
 This would allow him to drive home while it is still light outside.
 The supermarket is large, and it would be easy for his manager to arrange an earlier shift.
 However, his manager says he is being “oversensitive”.
 This could be a failure to provide reasonable adjustments.
 The employer could change his hours and it would help Billy.

 Types of discrimination

-There are a number of different types of discrimination.
+There are different types of discrimination.
 The Equality Act protects you against:

 Louise has had bipolar disorder for all her adult life.
-She tries to get a loan from a loan company, and tells them that she has a mental health condition.
+She tries to get a loan from a loan company.
+She tells them that she has a mental health condition.
 Without looking at Louise’s credit rating, the loan company decides not to give Louise a loan because they think that people with bipolar disorder are unable to control money.
-The loan company continues to give loans to people in a similar position to Louise but who do not have bipolar disorder.
+The loan company continues to give loans to people in a similar position to Louise but who don’t have bipolar disorder.
 This may be direct discrimination.

 Erica has anxiety and irritable bowel syndrome.
 This means that she needs toilet breaks more often than her colleagues.
 Her employer has a policy that staff are only allowed a total of three toilet breaks a day.
 This policy applies to all staff.
 But it has a bigger effect on some disabled staff including Erica.
 This policy may discriminate against Erica unless her employer can justify it.
 To do this they need to show why they need this policy to run the service.